USGS Water Data APIs

 Daily Values

 Interested in historical summarized daily data about our nation's streams, lakes and wells?
 This API provides a wealth of historical water data.
-Daily data is available for USGS water sites include mean, median, maximum, minimum, and/or other derived values.
+Daily data is available for USGS water monitoring locations include mean, median, maximum, minimum, and/or other derived values.

 -